 4 Year Delivery Program 1 Year Operational Plan 20/21 Officer -1 0 +1 Comments: (Business Manager to provide short precis.)
 DP3.01) Engage with the community and develop partnerships with relevant organisations.
 Implementation of the Community Engagement Strategy.
-B:MEDCE C:MEDCE D:CDO +1 Engaged with the community and partnerships developed with relevant organisations.
-Community and cultural capacity building: A - Chief Executive Community engagement : A - Chief Executive DP3.02) Maintain collaborative partnerships Partner with the Aboriginal Advisory Committee in the B:MEDCE +1 Continued collaborative partnerships with the local with the local Aboriginal communities. implementation of programs and activities that C:MEDCE Aboriginal community to implement programs and Community and cultural capacity enhance the wellbeing of Aboriginal and Torres Strait D:CDO activities. building : A - Chief Exe.
-Islander People in our Shire.
-DP3.03) Support people with specific needs Support community safety and crime prevention B:MEDCE +1 Support provided to people with specific needs and through appropriately identified services and partnerships.
-C:MEDCE connected to appropriate services. advocacy.
-D:CDO Community and cultural capacity Support facilities and activities to improve the physical B:MEDCE +1 Continued support of activities and facilities to improve the building : A - Chief Executive and mental health of the community.
-C:MEDCE mental and physical health of the community.
-DP3.04) Engage with transport providers and Support accessibility for people in our Shire.
-B:MEDCE +1 Accessibility needs continued to be discussed and support the community to assess the transport needs C:MEDCE needs identified. of residents in the Shire.
-D:CDO Community and cultural capacity building : A - Chief Exe.
-DP3.05) Develop and implement the Deliver the Disability Inclusion Action Plan in B:MEDCE +1 Disability Inclusion Action Plan remains a live document Tenterfield Shire Council Disability Inclusion accordance with legislative guidelines.
-C:MEDCE that is reviewed by the committee.
-Action Plan with key partners.
-D:CDO Community and cultural capacity building : A - Chief Exe.
-DP3.06) Promote the needs of persons with a Advocate for accessibility in partnership with (Promote) +1 Partnership continues with community organisations for the disability and Disability Inclusion Action Plan community organisations.
-B:MEDCE advocacy of people with a disability. to stakeholders.
-C:MEDCE D:CDO (Implement) B:DI C:MA&PP D:WM
+B:MEDCE C:MEDCE D:CDO 0 Engaged with the community and partnerships developed with relevant organisations.
+Implementation needs to occur.
+Community and cultural capacity building: A - Chief Executive Community engagement : A - Chief Executive DP3.02) Maintain collaborative partnerships with the local Aboriginal communities.
+Community and cultural capacity building : A - Chief Exe.
+Partner with the Aboriginal Advisory Committee in the implementation of programs and activities that enhance the wellbeing of Aboriginal and Torres Strait Islander People in our Shire.
+C:MEDCE +1 Partnering with the Aboriginal Advisory Committee continues to implement programs and support activities within our Shire.
+DP3.03) Support people with specific needs through appropriately identified services and advocacy.
+Support community safety and crime prevention partnerships.
+C:MEDCE D:CDO +1 Community safety and crime prevention partnerships supported.
+Community and cultural capacity building: A - Chief Executive Support facilities and activities to improve the physical and mental health of the community.
+B:MEDCE C:MEDCE +1 Physical and mental health activities targeted for October being Mental Health month with 2020 theme of "tuning in".
+DP3.04) Engage with transport providers and the community to assess the transport needs of residents in the Shire.
+Community and cultural capacity building: A - Chief Exe.
+Support accessibility for people in our Shire.
+B:MEDCE C:MEDCE D:CDO +1 Accessibility needs of people in our Shire continues to be supported.
+DP3.05) Develop and implement the Tenterfield Shire Council Disability Inclusion Action Plan with key partners.
+Community and cultural capacity building: A - Chief Exe.
+Deliver the Disability Inclusion Action Plan in accordance with legislative guidelines.
+B:MEDCE C:MEDCE D:CDO +1 Disability Inclusion Action Plan to be reviewed in accordance with legislative guidelines.
+DP3.06) Promote the needs of persons with a disability and Disability Inclusion Action Plan to stakeholders.
+Advocate for accessibility in partnership with community organisations.
+(Promote) B:MEDCE C:MEDCE D:CDO (Implement) B:DI C:MA&PP D:WM +1 Ongoing promotion of the needs of people with a disability or accessibility issues.
+Page 13 of 88